 Fiscal and Economic Impact

 States are routinely required to incorporate federal revisions to the NAAQS for criteria pollutants into their rules and subsequently revise their State Implementation Plans.
 DEQ anticipated the need to amend Oregon Administrative Rules to reflect the federal changes to the NO2, SO2 and Pb NAAQS for this rulemaking and has budgeted for the necessary resources to develop and conduct this rulemaking.
 Sources affected by these mandatory rule amendments may incur additional costs associated with modeling for purposes of Prevention of Significant Deterioration determinations prior to construction of a new air pollution source or as a result of modifying an existing facility.
+The Clean Air Act requires EPA to revise the NAAQS for a criteria pollutant when new information is available to suggest a lower (more protective) standard is necessary to protect public health and welfare, regardless of the costs of compliance with the new, lower standard.

 Statement of Cost of Compliance